How can RMTi help with Handwriting Difficulties?

 Several of my clients have come to me, because they have difficulties with their handwriting and getting their ideas down on paper.
 I trained in teaching handwriting and know what it is like to try and help children who are struggling and see relatively little progress.
-Through learning about childhood reflexes, I have discovered that there is much more to learning to write, than just ‘practise makes perfect.’
+Through learning about childhood reflexes, I have discovered that there is much more to learning to write, than just ‘practice makes perfect.’
 If someone is finding learning to write, difficult, there is a reason.

 We also work with the postural reflexes that are linked to the development of the hand reflexes – Asymmetric Tonic Neck Reflex (ATNR), Symmetric Tonic Neck Reflex (STNR) and Tonic Labyrinthine Reflex (TLR) – and the results are remarkable.

-Here is an example of how one client’s handwriting control changed in just three months.
-The first sample was from before he started with RMTi.
-The second sample was done one week after his first session, and the third sample was done two weeks after his second session.
-In all the years I spent teaching handwriting in school, I never saw results like this!
-All we had done was work on his postural reflexes and one simple hand massage.The icing on the cake, was receiving a four – page story, which he wrote for me, as a Christmas present.
-What a thrill – for someone who simply could not get his ideas down on paper, when we started.
+Here are a couple of examples of how clients handwriting control changes.
+The first one was in just a couple of months.
+The first sample was from before they started with RMTi.
+The second sample was done one week after their first session and the third sample was done two weeks after their second session.
+I had simply given a couple of passive movements to stimulate the brain, naturally and a hand massage to be done, once a day.The icing on the cake, was receiving a four – page story, which they wrote for me, as a Christmas present.
+What a thrill – for someone who simply could not get their ideas down on paper, when we started.
 What a change!

 The second example is from another client.
 The change seen in this image, took just three weeks to happen.
 The approach had been exactly the same – start with a couple of passive movements to stimulate the brain, naturally and the hand massage, once a day.
 I like to start at this point and see what the brain decides to do, with the stimulation it receives from the movements.
 Then, I build on people’s systems, from there.